Code-Institute-Solutions/StudentExampleProjectGradeTwo/README.md

 ## Credits

 ### Content
-All content in the "About Me/À Propos" and "Work/Travail" sections in this portfolio site were written by me.
+All content in the "About Me" and "Work" sections in this portfolio site were written by me.

 ### Media
 All photos were taken from [Pexels](https://www.pexels.com/).